godot-escoria/escoria-docs/getting_started/step_by_step/6_handling_inventory.rst

 Using the mug
 -------------

-Usually, items are not only picked up but also used or combined with different items either in the inventory or in a particular room.
+Usually, items are not only picked up but also used with different items either in the inventory or in a particular room.

 This is also done using events in the ASHES script.
 Apart from the event name ``:use``, the target object is also specified.

 Let's have Graham react to using the mug with the blackboard.

-For this, we need to make the beer combinable with other items when it is used from the inventory and then react to it in the ASHES script of the blackboard.
+For this, we need to tell Escoria that using the beer from the inventory should wait for a second clicked target object.
+Then we can react to that targeted action in the ASHES script of the blackboard.

 So go into the beer item scene again and select the property, ``Use from inventory only``.
 Now, if you wish to use the verb "use" with the beer, this interaction will only be permitted if the beer is in the inventory.

-Add an item to the list in the setting ``Combine When Selected Action Is In`` and set it to "use".
-This enables the player to use another object together with the mug when using the verb "use".
+Add an item to the list in the setting ``Actions Requiring Target Object`` and set it to "use".
+This means that when the player selects "use" on the beer, Escoria treats the beer as the source object and waits for the player to click another target object.

 .. image:: img/inventory_use.png
    :alt: The display of the previously described options.